Removes the irrelevant to reveal the essential.

 Natalia Osiatynska works at the unique intersection of branding, writing, linguistics, information design and fine art.

-Whether she is naming a company, globalizing a mission statement, translating poetry or directing a creative team, Osiatynska is ultimately distilling information to its essence, organizing it strategically and giving it the right tone.
+Whether she is naming a company, globalizing a mission statement, envisioning a logo or writing about pine nuts, Osiatynska is ultimately distilling information to its essence, organizing it strategically and giving it the right tone.
 She follows an ethos of removing the unnecessary to reveal what is relevant.
 In any medium, her goal is to arrive at the optimal message to persuade, entice or inform.

-Osiatynska likens her work process to constructing a ship inside of a bottle: the precision and hypervigilance she employs to create the perfect solution border on the maddening, but the results are simple, relatable truths that evoke inspiration and wonder.
+Osiatynska likens her work process to constructing a ship inside of a bottle: the precision and vigilance she exercises border on the maddening, but the results are simple, relatable truths that aim to evoke wonder.

 Osiatynska got her start in the business world in 2002 as strategic planner at DDB New York under the leadership of advertising legends Bob Kuperman and Lee Garfinkel, where she was responsible for target insights, strategy development and linguistic analysis for clients in the food, electronics, banking and pharmaceutical industries.

-Compelled by a need for both both more business stability and increased administrative independence, Osiatynska established Company of Natalia Osiatynska in the spring of 2012, thus embarking on her present transformation from freelance copywriter-slash-strategist to small creative studio specializing in Osiatynska’s signature variety of “strategic storytelling.”
+Compelled by a need for both both more business stability and increased administrative independence, Osiatynska established Company of Natalia Osiatynska in the spring of 2012, thus embarking on her present transformation from freelance copywriter-slash-strategist to small creative studio specializing in strategic storytelling and, increasingly, food writing and lifestyle photography.

 Osiatynska holds a BA in Drama from Colorado College and a Master’s in Linguistics from Syracuse University.
 She is also a member of the distinguished North American Phi Beta Kappa and Phi Beta Delta honor societies.